Give the Gift of Experiences and Memories. The PKC Non-Toy Holiday Gift Guide is here to help!

 Side note and disclaimer: Bonus almost all of these are local to the area and some come from the local toy stores with a different purpose or spin to it.

 1. Classes.
 Music, painting, riding, drawing — classes are a great way to encourage children to explore their interests and find a future life passion.
+Ever thought of karate?
+Centerpoint has a great introductory rate and comes with uniform you can wrap up for them!

 2. Memberships.
 Zoo, science museum, children’s museum, bounce houses, YMCA membership, etc. These are great options for the entire family and you’ll always have something to do.
 Check out “Places to Go” directory for ideas on local diversions.